 The Architecture Tells a Story

-Take the Omni Homestead Resort in Hot Springs, Virginia.
-Originally opened in 1766, the property has hosted 23 U.S. presidents, and its colonnaded verandas and Jeffersonian architecture speak to the nation’s earliest leisure travel traditions.
-You can still soak in the same mineral springs that drew visitors centuries ago, but today’s guests also enjoy golf courses, modern spas, and ski slopes.
+The Omni Homestead Resort in Hot Springs, Virginia, is a great example.
+Originally opened in 1766, the property has hosted 23 U.S. presidents, and its colonnaded verandas and Jeffersonian architecture showcase the nation’s earliest leisure travel traditions.
+Today, you can still soak in the same mineral springs the same mineral springs that drew visitors centuries ago.
+The difference is modern-day guests also enjoy golf courses with manicured lawns, up-to-date indoor spas, and ski slopes with modern ski lifts, rentals, and other amenities.

-Architecture isn’t just aesthetic; it anchors you in a particular moment.
-At Hotel Monteleone in New Orleans, for example, the Beaux-Arts style frames a hotel that has been a literary haunt since the early 20th century.
-Truman Capote claimed he was born there (not true, but the legend lives on), and the revolving Carousel Bar is as iconic as the building itself.
+At Hotel Monteleone in New Orleans, another historic hotel, the Beaux-Arts style frames a hotel that has been a literary destination since the early 20th century.
+Truman Capote claimed he was born there (albeit not true), and the revolving and flashy Carousel Bar is as iconic as the building itself.

 Rooms With a Past

-One of the most captivating aspects of historic hotels is knowing who came before you.
-The room you sleep in may have once housed a rock star, royalty, or revolutionary.
+One of the most captivating aspects of historic hotels is knowing the history.
+It makes the visit even more exciting, especially if you are a fan of the person’s work or if he or she made a powerful impact on your life.
+The room you sleep in may have once housed an entertainer, royalty, or revolutionary.

-At The Stanley Hotel in Estes Park, Colorado—the inspiration for Stephen King’s “The Shining”—you can sleep in Room 217, where the author stayed.
-Staff often share tales of ghost sightings and old-world eccentricities, from original furnishings to creaky floors that seem to have a memory of their own.
+At The Stanley Hotel in Estes Park, Colorado, the inspiration for Stephen King’s “The Shining”, you can sleep in Room 217, where the author stayed.
+To think, his stay there impaired the novel, and later the movie!
+Even today, the staff often share tales of old-world eccentricities which is part of the allure, from original furnishings to creaky floors that seem to have a memory of their own.

-The Palmer House in Chicago is another standout.
+The Palmer House in Chicago is another standout historic hotel.
 Originally opened in 1871, it was rebuilt after the Great Chicago Fire and has been continuously operating ever since.
-Its Art Deco interiors and sweeping staircases have welcomed everyone from Oscar Wilde to Frank Sinatra.
+It has Art Deco interiors containing sweeping staircases, which have welcomed all types of celebrities from Oscar Wilde to Frank Sinatra.
 Today, it blends historical charm with Hilton-level amenities, offering travelers a bridge between eras.

 Staff as Storytellers